 2019 Most Successful Year Ever Recorded for Organ and Tissue Donation – Colorado and Wyoming

 Donor Alliance, the federally designated non-profit organization that facilitates organ and tissue donation in Colorado and most of Wyoming, recorded the most successful year the region has ever seen in 2019.
+In fact, Donor Alliance 2019 was record-breaking!

 There were 596 lives saved through organ donation and transplantation and thousands more saved and healed through tissue donation!